List of Dartmouth College faculty

 This list of Dartmouth College faculty includes notable current and former instructors and administrators of Dartmouth College, an Ivy League university located in Hanover, New Hampshire, United States.
 It includes faculty at its related graduate schools and programs, including the Tuck School of Business, the Thayer School of Engineering, and Geisel School of Medicine.
-As of 2007, Dartmouth employs 597 tenured or tenure-track faculty members, 366 of whom are in the undergraduate Arts & Sciences division.
-More than 90% of the faculty hold a doctorate or equivalent degree.

 Dartmouth faculty were at the forefront of such major academic developments as the Dartmouth Conferences, the Dartmouth Time-Sharing System, Dartmouth BASIC, and Dartmouth ALGOL 30.
-As of 2005, sponsored project awards to Dartmouth faculty research amounted to $169 million.

 Active faculty members are highlighted in green.

 Faculty of Arts & Sciences

 In this section, faculty are categorized by their primary department's academic division, as defined by the dean of the faculty.
 Former faculty who taught in now-defunct departments or subject areas are grouped in the most appropriate division, or in the "Other" section.